-- Students are instructed to report threats and acts of violence to staff members. - Each school has designated a reporting process, which can be done anonymously. - Staff members are required to report all student referrals to the administration for investigation. - Staff training programs meet S.A.V.E. requirements.
+- Students are instructed to report threats and acts of violence to a trusted adult.. - Each school has designated a reporting process, which can be done anonymously through the Say Something Anonymous Reporting System.
+All students in grades 4-12 have been trained on submitting tips through this system. - Staff members are required to report all student referrals to the administration for investigation. - Staff training programs meet S.A.V.E. requirements.
 Instruction on issues of school safety is provided to all employees each year.